Fallbrook & San Diego North County

 Temecula Wine Country

-Rolling hills and vineyards in Fallbrook — a short walk to the winery
+Rolling hills and vineyards in the Fallbrook foothills

-Rolling hills and vineyards as far as the eye can see — perched on the hillside, less than 10 minutes from town.
+Rolling hills and vineyards as far as the eye can see — this is the landscape that greets you just outside town.
 Photo via Hillside Haven, Fallbrook.

 Oceanside

-Oceanside pier at sunset — 30-45 minutes from Fallbrook
+Oceanside pier at sunset — 30 to 45 minutes from Fallbrook

 Carlsbad